sideshowtom/solidlov/README.md

 ## Assumptions

 - Disagreement on vocabularies is necessary for human development
-- Hopefully there will never be a central source of truth for vocabularies
+- There should be no central source of truth for vocabularies

 ## Goals